-A recent article from The Guardian highlighted suggested that more than half of the 24 million pumpkins carved for Halloween in Britain this year will not be eaten.
+A recent article from The Guardian highlighted suggested that more than half of the 24 million pumpkins carved up or decorated for Halloween in Britain this year will not be eaten.

-The new research findings suggest that one in seven people who celebrate Halloween do not regard Pumpkins as food, and only 42% realise the fleshy innards of a carving pumpkin are edible; food charity Hubbub has warned this will add to the UK’s mountain of avoidable food waste and is urging consumers to experiment with new recipes.
+Their research findings suggest that one in seven people who celebrate Halloween do not regard Pumpkins as food, and only 42% realise the fleshy innards of a carving pumpkin are edible; food charity Hubbub has warned this will add to the UK’s mountain of avoidable food waste, and is urging consumers to experiment with new recipes.

-In the sprit of helping you get more creative in the kitchen this Halloween, I’ve shared three delicious ways to use up your Pumpkin guts and save them from the food waste caddy.
+In the sprit of helping you get more creative in the kitchen this Halloween, I’ve shared five delicious ways to use up your Pumpkin guts and save them from being wasted.

 1. Chunky Pumpkin & Roasted Garlic Hummus with Harissa